Plant Health Problems

 Biological pesticides: these pesticides are living agents that are used to control specific pathogens that are also living organisms; the control agents can be antagonists (e.g., they secrete compounds or their by-products alter the environment and make it unfavorable for the growth of the pathogen) or competitors (e.g., they occupy the same niche or site or compete for the same food source) of the causal agent; examples include Ampelomyces quisqualis and Trichoderma harzianum.

 "Chemical" pesticides: these are considered "traditional" pesticides with traditional modes of action; examples include strobilurins, sterol inhibitors, benzimidazoles, coppers, and sulfurs.

-Trade Name vs. Common Name: the common name of a pesticide is the name assigned to the active ingredient of the pesticide.
+Trade Name vs. Common Name: The common name of a pesticide is the name assigned to the active ingredient of the pesticide.
 In contrast, the trade name of a pesticide is the name assigned by the manufacturer or distributor of a particular product.
-For example, chlorothalonil is the common name of a fungicide which is sold by the trade names DaconilÒ , ThalonilÒ , and Ortho Multipurpose FungicideÒ .
+For example, chlorothalonil is the common name of a fungicide that is sold by the trade names Daconil®, Thalonil®, and Ortho Multipurpose Fungicide®.
 Therefore, a single common name or active ingredient may be available under many different trade names.